WHO WE ARE

 - Counseling provides free and confidential individual and group counseling

-- Domestic Violence Holiday Assistance Program – provides women, men and children with gifts, wrapping paper, and household items that were generously donated from community members and organizations.
+- Domestic Violence Holiday Assistance Program – provides adults and children with gifts, wrapping paper, and household items that were generously donated from community members and organizations.

-Our Housing Program provides safe housing and services for homeless and/or low-income women.
-Support services for the women include advocacy, counseling, support groups, information and referrals, health and recreation opportunities and an emergency food pantry and clothing closet.
+Our Housing Program provides safe housing and services for homeless and/or low-income women (trans-inclusive).
+Support services include advocacy, counseling, support groups, information and referrals, health and recreation opportunities and an emergency food pantry and clothing closet.

 Early Learning Centers